Economic impact of Google's APAC network infrastructure – 2022 update

 This report is an update of the Economic impact of Google’s APAC network infrastructure report, released in 2020.
 The original report described how network infrastructure is the critical link between content and services in content, application and service provider (CASP) data centres, and customers and end users on internet service provider (ISP) networks.
-The original report and this updated version examine how Google’s investments in network infrastructure have made, and continue to create, a positive impact on the connectivity ecosystem across Asia–Pacific (APAC).
+The original report and this updated version examine how Google’s investments in network infrastructure have had, and continue to have, a positive impact on the connectivity ecosystem across Asia–Pacific (APAC).

 The regulatory environment surrounding Japan’s submarine cable infrastructure is strong and conducive to foreign investment.
 This regulatory environment, coupled with Japan’s location on the eastern edge of Asia, has made the country one of the main submarine cable hubs in the region.
-However, Japan can further support the submarine cable industry.
+However, Japan could do more to support the submarine cable industry.
 The government could facilitate discussions between the fishery industry and submarine cable owners – an area that has been historically difficult and introduces substantial uncertainty into cable landings in Japan.
 Japan could also enable submarine cable owners to deploy spare shore-end cables terminating at the beach manhole without having to go through new applications each time as this would speed up deployment processes for subsequent cables that need to connect to the same cable landing station.
 Finally, new regulations such as those in the new National Economic Security bill should continue to enable future network infrastructure investments.